urbit/urbit.org-reloaded/content/faq.md

 It’s a good idea to store your keys redundantly; for example, on both a USB stick and a piece of paper in the safe, in case one of those methods fails.
 If you deem a key to be valuable enough, you can **shard** it into thirds (or other splits) and store each third in secure, geographically distributed locations.
 Urbit HD wallets for galaxies automatically provide a 3-way sharded master ticket.

-#### Security Tier 2: Hardware Wallet or Paper Wallet
+#### Security Tier 2: Hardware wallet or paper wallet

 A hardware wallet is a digital storage device that’s purpose-built to store cryptographic secrets.
-They are unaffected by typical key-stealing malware, and have built-in security mechanisms that other digital devices lack.
-Do research and make sure that you are buying an authentic device manufactured by trustworthy, technically competent security experts with a good reputation.
+They are unaffected by typical key-stealing malware and have built-in security mechanisms that other digital devices lack.
+Do your research and make sure that you are buying an authentic device manufactured by trustworthy, technically competent security experts with a good reputation.
 Trezor and Ledger are two popular brands of hardware wallets.

 A "paper wallet" is a physical medium printed or engraved with a secret.
-These are resistent to network attacks, but have the downside that the secret must be entered into a computer by hand, exposing the user to attacks from malware and evesdroppers.
+These are resistent to network attacks, but the downside is that the secret must be entered into a computer by hand, exposing the user to attacks from malware and eavesdroppers.

-#### Security Tier 3: On Your Computer
+#### Security Tier 3: On your computer

 This tier includes any method where secrets are stored on an everyday computing platform.
 Some such methods are: